asreview/asreview/docs/source/about.rst

 Start and finish a systematic labeling process with ASReview LAB by following these steps:

 1. Create a dataset with potentially relevant records you want to screen systematically.
-Improve the quality of the data and specify clear reviewing (inclusion/exclusion) criteria
+Improve the `quality of the data <https://www.asreview.ai/blog/the-importance-of-abstracts>`__ and specify clear reviewing (inclusion/exclusion) criteria
-2. Specify a stopping criterium
+2. Specify a `stopping criterium <https://www.github.com/asreview/asreview/discussions/557>`__
 3. :doc:`start`
 4. :doc:`project_create`
 5. :ref:`Import your dataset <project_create:Add dataset>`
 6. :ref:`project_create:Select Prior Knowledge`
-7. Select the four components of the active learning model (feature extractor, classifier, balancing method, query strategy)
+7. Select the four components of the :ref:`Active learning model <project_create:Model>` (feature extractor, classifier, balancing method, query strategy)
 8. Wait until the warm up of the AI is ready (the software is extracting the features and trains the classifier on the prior knowledge)
-9. Start :doc:`screening` until you reach your stopping criterium
+9. Start :doc:`screening` until you reach your `stopping criterium <https://www.github.com/asreview/asreview/discussions/557>`__
-10. :ref:`progress:Export results` and :ref:`manage:Export project`
+10. At any time you can export the :term:`dataset` the labelling decissions or the entire :term:`project`.

 Quick start
 -----------

-1. Check if Python 3.7 or later is installed (if not, install Python)
+1. Check if Python 3.7 or later is installed (if not, `install Python <https://www.python.org/downloads>`__)

 .. code:: bash